EO-DataHub/eodhp-guide/services/stac-fastapi.md

 ## Summary

 This service handles the STAC Catalogue for EO DataHub, using the STAC-FastApi package.
 This service provides an API for searching STAC Catalogs, Collections and Items using GET and POST requests.
 This service also includes an ingester which parses input STAC data and access policies from S3 and ingests them into the STAC-FastApi deployment.
+Another job is included which harvests and ingests the initial top-level catalogs into which all sub-catalogs will be ingested.

 ### Code Repositories and Artifacts